jinliangw/sedutil/README.md

 https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive

-## Origin

-This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation incorporating some modifications by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).
-This fork adds support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems.

 ## Notable Differences

 Unique to this repo are the following modifications:

 * SHA512 password hashing vs SHA1 on original SEDutil
 * Compatibile with AMD Ryzen and AMD Ryzen mobile systems
+* Addition of reassign and deassign commands from CNL
+* Addition of printTables command to dump all of the tables

 ## Build Process

-Building is supported on Ubuntu 18.04.3 (LTS) x64.
+Building is supported on Ubuntu 18.04.5 (LTS) x64.
 Other versions will probably not compile correctly!

 To compile your own version of `sedutil` you will need the standard development tools, an internet connection, and ~10 GB of disk space.